axetroy/nodapt/README.md

 A tool similar to virtualenv, used to set a specific node version for a specified project, which is used to meet the needs of different node versions of different projects.

+It is similar to nvm, but not a replacement for nvm. nvm manages the global node version for you, and can even switch node versions temporarily.

+virtual-node-env can also switch node versions, but not globally, but following the project.

 > [!NOTE]
 >
 > In actual project development, you may encounter situations where several